chrisjwaddell/Drop-down-field/README.md

 Filterable drop downs are in many cases better than your standard drop down box, it filters and you can easily choose by using up and down arrow and letters.

+The dropdown list can programmatically be changed.

+There is also an *onChange* callback so if the field value changes, you can have a function that runs.

 [Three Drop down examples](https://chrisjwaddell.github.io/Drop-down-field/example/dropdown-examples.html)\
 [Dropdown field Examples with code and descriptions](https://chrisjwaddell.github.io/Drop-down-field/)

-Filterable drop downs are in many cases better than your standard drop down box, it filters and you can easily choose by using up and down arrow and letters.

-There is also an *onChange* callback so if the list changes, you can have a function that runs.

 ## How to use